dnzng/pxtorem/README.md

 [![npm](https://img.shields.io/npm/v/@dnzng/pxtorem.svg)](https://www.npmjs.com/package/@dnzng/pxtorem)

 Convert pixel units to rem units.
-Mainly used when you only want to use HTML rather than a bundler like webpack or vite.
+Mainly used for when you only want to use HTML rather than a bundler like webpack or vite.

 ## HTML